Scale your business with our modular plugins.

 5. Add CSS to the backend

-NOTE: We aren’t going to explain in detail the structure of CSS in this post, so we recommend you have a basic understanding of CSS to be able to follow this guide without any issues.
+NOTE: We won’t explain the CSS structure in detail in this post, so we recommend you have a basic understanding of CSS to follow this guide without issues.

-As a previous step to applying CSS, we recommend you use the browser developer tool to find specific HTML elements that you want to change.
+As a preliminary step before applying CSS, we recommend using the browser developer tools to identify the HTML elements you want to style.
 If you aren’t sure how to do that, have a look at our guide on how to apply CSS using the browser developer tool.

-The easiest and fastest way to add custom CSS code to WordPress is by inserting it in the Additional CSS editor of the theme customizer.
-This is the inbuilt WordPress CSS editor and it’s present on all websites by default.
+The easiest and fastest way to add custom CSS to WordPress is to insert it in the Additional CSS editor in the theme customizer.
+This is the built-in WordPress CSS editor, available on all websites by default.
 However, keep in mind that some themes and plugins might disable this feature.

 apply your custom CSS is inserting it in the Additional CSS editor of theme customizer.

-One of the biggest advantages of this method is that you can preview the result of CSS customization in real-time on the right side of the screen.
+One of the most significant advantages of this method is that you can preview the results of CSS customization in real time on the right side of the screen.

 Once you add your code, it will be saved on the database in the *_posts table, under the custom_css post type.
-Even though you can apply all kinds of customization here, it’s not a recommended practice for a large list of CSS rules because of performance.
+Even though you can apply all kinds of customization here, it’s not a recommended practice for an extensive list of CSS rules because of performance.

-Another way of adding CSS style to WordPress is to edit the CSS files of the child theme.
-This method has better performance than applying code directly from the Customizer because it loads without the need of retrieving it from the database.
+Another way to add CSS styles to WordPress is to edit the child theme’s CSS files.
+This method performs better than applying code directly from the Customizer because it loads without requiring a database lookup.

-Most child themes have a style.css file, so you can simply add your custom CSS there.
-To find the style.css file of your child theme, in your WordPress dashboard go to Appearance > Theme Editor.
-Then press the dropdown on the top right, select your child theme, and click on the style.css file as shown below.
+Most child themes include a style.css file where you can add custom CSS.
+To find the style.css file of your child theme, in your WordPress dashboard, go to Appearance > Theme Editor.
+Then, in the dropdown at the top right, select your child theme, and click the style.css file as shown below.

 Including CSS code right on the child theme files